wonderbird/experiment-with-prometheus-k8s/README.md

 This project shows how to run a prometheus server, connect it to grafana and add some services for scraping metrics.

 The software in this project is highly experimental.
-Its only purpose is for me to learn about prometheus and grafana features and integrating them into a docker-compose / kubernetes environment which is hosted on azure.
+Its only purpose is for me to learn about
+* prometheus and grafana features,
+* integrating them into a kubernetes environment
+* which is hosted on azure
+* and deployed using terraform.

 ## Usage